toburger/it.bz.noi.community-api/docs/consumer.md

 ## Getting started

-In order to consume data from the community API a **valid authentification token** has to be provided as bearer token.
+In order to consume data from the community API a **valid authentication token** has to be provided as bearer token.
-For documentation on how to authenticate againts the [NOI authentication server](https://github.com/noi-techpark/authentication-server) and produce a valid bearer please consult the documentation of the NOI authentication server.
+For documentation on how to authenticate against the [NOI authentication server](https://github.com/noi-techpark/authentication-server) and produce a valid bearer please consult the documentation of the NOI authentication server.

 The NOI community API uses the OData protocol in order to filter and select certain parts of the data.
 Please refer to the official OData documentation which can be found [here](https://www.odata.org/documentation/).